Filters

 Following filters are supported:

-• hex: Converts a string or a byte value into a hexadecimal string
+• hex: Converts a string or a byte value into a hexadecimal string.
+Outputs lowercase hexadecimal digits without separators.
+Example: "Hello" becomes "48656c6c6f"

 • string: Converts a non-string or a byte value into a string